Microsoft Windows version history: OS/2 and Windows 2.x

 During the mid to late 1980s, Microsoft and IBM had cooperatively been developing OS/2 as a successor to DOS.
 OS/2 would take full advantage of the aforementioned protected mode of the Intel 80286 processor and up to 16 MB of memory.
 OS/2 1.0, released in 1987, supported swapping and multitasking and allowed running of MS-DOS executables.

 IBM licensed Windows' GUI for OS/2 as Presentation Manager, and the two companies stated that it and Windows 2.0 would be almost identical.
-By 1987 Computerworld said that Microsoft's Bill Gates "has pushed [Windows] almost fanatically for years".
-In an interview that year with Gates, Ed Esber of Ashton-Tate, and Jim Manzi of Lotus Development, Gates said that Microsoft would release Windows applications first with "very cheap upgrades" to OS/2 versions, while the others said that their companies would release for OS/2 first.
+By 1987 Computerworld said that Microsoft's Bill Gates "has pushed [Windows] almost fanatically for years", telling skeptical DOS software companies like Ashton-Tate and Lotus Development that developing for Windows was vital to compatibility with future DOS versions.
+In a 1987 interview with Gates, Ed Esber of Ashton-Tate, and Jim Manzi of Lotus, Gates said that Microsoft would release Windows applications first with "very cheap upgrades" to OS/2 versions, while the others said that their companies would release for OS/2 first.
 By then Microsoft gave more support to Windows software developers than those for DOS, providing marketing and new product release information.
 Presentation Manager was not available with OS/2 until version 1.1, released in 1988.
 Its API was incompatible with Windows.
 Version 1.2, released in 1989, introduced a new file system, HPFS, to replace the FAT file system.